pschool-in/curriculum/content/grammar/new-topics/adjective-2.md

 ## Reading notes:

 The words which describe a naming word (noun) or a pronoun are called adjectives.
 Adjectives usually tell us about what kind of, how many or what color etc.. any person, a place, thing or an animal is.
 Adjectives usually come before a noun and make them more specific.
-Adjectives also have thier opposites like - "tall-short", "big-small", "black-white".
+Adjectives also have their opposites like - "tall-short", "big-small", "black-white".

 For example:
 1. My study table is "small".